Handbook of Business Procedures

 A. Departmental Sale of Equipment with Estimated Value of Less Than $25,000

-This policy applies to sales of equipment by University departments, including Surplus Property.
-Approval of the property manager or designee must be obtained prior to the sale of any university equipment to an outside agency or individual.
-A written explanation for the sale must accompany an Inventory Removal Request Form.
-The explanation and form must be submitted for special handling of property to Inventory Services.
-Approval must be granted prior to any removal of equipment, solicitation for sale, or receipt of offers of sale.
-The following information for each item offered for sale must be provided:
+Approval of the property manager or designee must be obtained prior to the sale of any university equipment (including Surplus Property) to an outside agency or individual.
+The Inventory Removal Request (IRR) upload template must be submitted to Inventory Services.
+Approval must be granted prior to removal of equipment, solicitation for sale, or receipt of offers of sale.
+The following information for each item offered for sale must be provided on the template

 B. Departmental Sale of Equipment with Estimated Value of $25,000 or More

 In addition to the requirements detailed in section C of this policy, sale of equipment with an estimated value of $25,000 or more requires that the property manager evaluate the request in conjunction with the associate vice president for finance, director of procurement and payment services, and chief financial officer.
 The decision is based on the condition of the equipment, the market value of similar or like equipment, and the potential to reap a higher dollar return than placing the property in a scheduled quarterly live auction through Surplus.

 In accordance with Board of Regents rule 80201, Section 4, sales expected to exceed $50,000 require chief financial officer approval and sales expected to exceed $100,000 require advance approval by the Chancellor and approval by the Board of Regents through the Consent Agenda.

 Department must submit an Inventory Removal Request (25K+) Form by email to Inventory Services to begin the review process.
 For details on the procedure, refer to the Process for Removing Items Where the Proceeds from Sale Could Exceed $25,000 procedures.